American who filmed tourist carving name in Colosseum 'dumbfounded' as hunt for culprit intensifies

 Tourism Minister Daniela Santanche said she hoped the tourist would be sanctioned "so that he understands the gravity of the gesture."
 Calling for respect for Italy's culture and history, she vowed: "We cannot allow those who visit our nation to feel free to behave in this way."

-Litz, who is on a two-month backpacking trip through Europe, said he had just finished a guided tour of the Colosseum on Friday when he saw the person “blatantly carving his name" in the Colosseum wall.
-Litz told the AP he took out his phone to film the man because he was so shocked at what he was doing.
+Lutz, who is on a two-month backpacking trip through Europe, said he had just finished a guided tour of the Colosseum on Friday when he saw the person “blatantly carving his name" in the Colosseum wall.
+Lutz told the AP he took out his phone to film the man because he was so shocked at what he was doing.

-Litz, a recent graduate of Cal Poly Pomona, said he tried to get a guard to take action, but neither the guard nor his supervisor did anything, even after Litz identified the man and offered to share the video.
+Lutz, a recent graduate of Cal Poly Pomona, said he tried to get a guard to take action, but neither the guard nor his supervisor did anything, even after Lutz identified the man and offered to share the video.

 He said he decided to post the video online the following morning, after he had calmed down.
 While saying he appreciates graffiti and art, “carving your name seems like a pretty selfish act.”
 He said visitors to foreign countries cannot repay their hosts "with blatant disrespect like this.”